 Carrier Airborne Early Warning Squadron ONE TWO SIX (VAW-126), nicknamed the SEAHAWKS, is an integral part of the tactical air forces of the United States Navy.
 VAW-126 is one of six Carrier Airborne Early Warning Squadrons based in Norfolk.
-Equipped with four E-2C "Group II" aircraft, the squadron's primary mission is on-scene airborne command and control for the Joint Warfare Commander.
-VAW-126 implements command and control through diverse operations such as fighter intercept and air strike control, ocean surveillance, search and rescue coordination, airborne battle-space management, and dynamic strike control.
+Equipped with five E-2D Advanced Hawkeye aircraft, the squadron's primary mission is airborne command and control in support of Joint Warfare Commanders.
+VAW-126 implements command and control through diverse operations such as air intercept control, strike control, surface search and coordination, search and rescue coordination, and airborne battlefield command and control.

-While homeward bound in September 1974, the squadron transferred to USS AMERICA (CV 66).
+While homeward bound from a Mediterranean deployment in September 1974, the squadron performed a crossdeck to USS AMERICA (CV 66).
 The NATO deployment marked VAW-126's final E-2B flying as well.
-Following their return to Norfolk in October 1974, the squadron began its transition to the E-2C, Group 0 variant, an aircraft similar in appearance to its predecessor, but with a significantly more capable and reliable weapons system.
+Following their return to Norfolk in October 1974, the squadron began its transition to the E-2C, Group 0 variant; an aircraft similar in appearance to its predecessor, but with a significantly more capable and reliable weapon system.

-In August 1975, the squadron commenced operations in the Caribbean with CVW-9, based at NAS Miramar, California.
+In August 1975, the squadron commenced operations in the Caribbean Sea with CVW-9, based at NAS Miramar, California.
 In May 1976, they began the first of many trips moving the entire squadron back and forth between Norfolk and Miramar to operate with CVW-9 and prepare for their upcoming deployment aboard USS CONSTELLATION (CV 64).
-The squadron made their second and final Western Pacific deployment with USS CONSTELLATION in May 1978.
+The squadron made two Western Pacific deployments with USS CONSTELLATION, their final one was in May 1978.

 The SEAHAWKS joined USS JOHN F. KENNEDY (CV 67) and CVW-1 upon returning to the East coast in 1979.
+In August 1980 the SEAHAWKS would once again find themselves in the Mediterranean Sea for an eight month deployment.
 In July 1981, VAW-126 joined CVW-3, which replaced CVW-1 as the air wing deployed aboard USS JOHN F. KENNEDY (CV 67).
-The September 1983 to May 1984 deployment was a record breaking one for VAW-126.
-Many monthly and quarterly records were set.
-In addition to receiving the 1983 Battle "E," the squadron won the COMNAVAIRLANT "Silver Anchor" award for superior retention and the Airborne Early Warning Excellence Award as the best VAW squadron in the Navy.
+As a result of their superior performance on their 1983-84 deployment they would receive the 1983 Battle "E".
+In addition, the SEAHAWKS received the COMNAVAIRLANT "Silver Anchor" award for superior retention and the Airborne Early Warning Excellence Award as the best VAW squadron in the Navy.
 The SEAHAWKS departed for the Mediterranean aboard USS JOHN F. KENNEDY (CV 67) a second time in August 1986.

-The SEAHAWKS set sail for its final deployment attached to the USS JOHN F. KENNEDY BATTLE GROUP in August 1990 answering the call for Operation DESERT SHIELD and DESERT STORM.
-During Operation DESERT SHIELD and DESERT STORM, the SEAHAWKS accumulated over 2850 flight hours.
-On June 8th, the squadron led a mixture of CVW-3 aircraft in a victory fly-by in Washington D.C.
+The SEAHAWKS set sail for their final deployment attached to the USS JOHN F. KENNEDY STRIKE GROUP in August 1990 answering the call for Operation DESERT SHIELD and DESERT STORM.
+During this eight month deployment, the SEAHAWKS accumulated over 2850 flight hours.

-In late 1993, the CVW-3 team was reassigned to USS DWIGHT D EISENHOWER (CVN 69) and deployed to the Mediterranean with the USS EISENHOWER BATTLE GROUP in October 1994.
-The SEAHAWKS were also awarded the 1994 Battle 'E' and the Airborne Early Warning Excellence award.
+In late 1993, the CVW-3 team was reassigned to USS DWIGHT D EISENHOWER (CVN 69) and deployed to the Mediterranean Sea in October 1994.
+The SEAHAWKS were awarded the 1994 Battle 'E' and the Airborne Early Warning Excellence award.
 In late 1995, the CVW-3 team was once again reassigned, this time to USS THEODORE ROOSEVELT (CVN 71) BATTLE GROUP.

 From July to September of 1999, VAW-126 participated in Counter-Narcotics operations, based out of Roosevelt Roads, Puerto Rico.
 The SEAHAWKS, in cooperation with Joint Interagency Task Force, monitored and detected illegal drug suspects in the Caribbean.
-After returning from Puerto Rico, VAW-126 also assisted in air control for the massive search and rescue effort to rescue Hurricane Floyd survivors in North Carolina.
+After returning from Puerto Rico, VAW-126 assisted in search and rescue efforts to rescue Hurricane Floyd survivors in North Carolina.

 VAW-126 deployed onboard the Navy's newest aircraft carrier at the time, USS HARRY S. TRUMAN (CVN 75) from November 2000 to May 2001.
 Their time was spent in the Mediterranean and Arabian Seas flying over 850 flight hours in support of Operation SOUTHERN WATCH.
 The SEAHAWKS maintenance professionals earned two Golden Wrench Awards while deployed.
 Following deployment, the SEAHAWKS spent several weeks in Puerto Rico supporting counter-narcotic operations in the region.

 The SEAHAWKS deployed aboard USS HARRY S. TRUMAN (CVN 75) with CVW-3 in December 2002.
 Driving forward from a small corner of the Mediterranean, the SEAHAWKS flew 100 sorties and over 445 hours in support of Operation IRAQI FREEDOM.
 The SEAHAWKS returned home to Norfolk in May 2003.
-In recognition of the year’s accomplishments, the SEAHAWKS were awarded the 2003 COMNAVAIRLANT Battle “E” as well as the 2003 RADM Frank Akers Award for Superior AEW Excellence.
+This would prove to be the last deployment for the E-2C Group 0 and the SEAHAWKS were the final squadron to transition to the E-2C+ Group II, ending an important era in Naval Aviation.
+In recognition of the year’s accomplishments, VAW-126 was awarded the 2003 COMNAVAIRLANT Battle “E” as well as the 2003 RADM Frank Akers Award for Superior AEW Excellence.

-After the combat cruise in April 2005, the VAW-126 SEAHAWKS were constantly on the go supporting the Fleet Response Plan (FRP).
-In September of that year, the SEAHAWKS were called into service to perform rescue and relief operations in response to Hurricane Katrina.
-With over 150 aircraft operating over the devastated Gulf Coast at any given time, rescuing survivors and delivering much-needed supplies, command and control was essential.
+In September 2005, the SEAHAWKS were called into service to perform rescue and relief operations in response to Hurricane Katrina.
+With over 150 aircraft operating over the devastated Gulf Coast at any given time, command and control was essential to rescue survivors and deliver much-needed supplies.
 VAW-126 provided the air coordination, staging out of NAS PENSACOLA, FL, and flying more than 46 sorties over a period of 18 days.

-Entering 2006, the SEAHAWKS transitioned from the E-2C+ Group II aircraft to the E-2C Hawkeye 2000 (HE2K) platform, which brings improved systems and instrumentation to the command and control field.
-The new platform was soon tested in March when the Seahawks participated in a mini-SFARP (Strike Fighter Advanced Readiness Program) with VFA-106 and VFA-37 at NAS KEY WEST, FL.
+Entering 2006, the SEAHAWKS transitioned from the E-2C+ Group II aircraft to the E-2C Hawkeye 2000 (HE2K) platform.
+The new platform was soon tested in March when the Seahawks participated in a mini-SFARP (Strike Fighter Advanced Readiness Program) at NAS KEY WEST, FL.
 This exercise enabled the flight officers and pilots to familiarize themselves with the added capabilities of the HE2K in the air-to-air operational environment.
 In March, the SEAHAWKS were informed that they were the recipients of both the CNAL Battle “E” Efficiency Award and the RADM Frank Akers “A” Award for AEW Excellence for CY 2005, effectively naming them as the finest Hawkeye squadron in naval aviation.